-I am a third-year research student working with Arthur Gretton at Gatsby Computational Neuroscience Unit, UCL.
+I am a fourth-year PhD student working with Arthur Gretton at Gatsby Computational Neuroscience Unit, UCL.
+I am expected to finish my PhD study in September 2017.
 I received M.Eng. from Tokyo Institute of Technology where I worked with Masashi Sugiyama on supervised feature selection using squared-loss mutual information.
 Before that I was a research assistant working with Thanaruk Theeramunkong on a Thai news relations discovery project.
 I received B.Sc. in Computer Science from SIIT, Thammasat university, Thailand.

 Contact: Wittawat Jitkrittum (วิทวัส จิตกฤตธรรม) ( )

 Nov 2016 .
 A new paper.
 Cognitive Bias in Ambiguity Judgements: Using Computational Models to Dissect the Effects of Mild Mood Manipulation in Humans in PLOS One.